warrickball/warrickball.github.io/src/faster-code.md

 Before you start trying to make your code faster, you need to know what part is slow.
-Even if you speed things up by a factor of 100 in a part of the code that contributes 1% to the runtime, you'll still only reduce the overall runtime by 1%.
+Even if you speed things up by a factor of 100 in a part of the code that contributes 1% to the runtime, you'll still only reduce the overall runtime by 0.99%.

-But that does *not* mean you shouldn't try to find what is dominating the runtime, speed that up and, having done so, profile again to see where the next bottleneck is.
+But that does *not* mean you shouldn't try to find what is dominating the runtime, speed that up and, having done so, profile again to find the next bottleneck.

 Also, remember to try profiling your code on varying amounts of data.
 You might find different bottlenecks on an array of 10⁴ elements as an